dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/input-overview.md

 <a name="focus"></a>
 ## Focus
- There are two main concepts that pertain to focus in [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)]: keyboard focus and logical focus.
+ There are two main concepts that pertain to focus in WPF: keyboard focus and logical focus.

 ### Keyboard Focus
  Keyboard focus refers to the element that is receiving keyboard input.
 There can be only one element on the whole desktop that has keyboard focus.
-In [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)], the element that has keyboard focus will have <xref:System.Windows.IInputElement.IsKeyboardFocused%2A> set to `true`.
+In WPF, the element that has keyboard focus will have <xref:System.Windows.IInputElement.IsKeyboardFocused%2A> set to `true`.
 The static <xref:System.Windows.Input.Keyboard> method <xref:System.Windows.Input.Keyboard.FocusedElement%2A> returns the element that currently has keyboard focus.

  Keyboard focus can be obtained by tabbing to an element or by clicking the mouse on certain elements, such as a <xref:System.Windows.Controls.TextBox>.
 Keyboard focus can also be obtained programmatically by using the <xref:System.Windows.Input.Keyboard.Focus%2A> method on the <xref:System.Windows.Input.Keyboard> class.  <xref:System.Windows.Input.Keyboard.Focus%2A> attempts to give the specified element keyboard focus.
 The element returned by <xref:System.Windows.Input.Keyboard.Focus%2A> is the element that currently has keyboard focus.